HypothesisWorks/hypothesis/docs/internals.rst

 a million.
 However with this parametrization it's one in 21 (because if you draw a number close to 1 it makes them *all* more likely to be True).

-The idea of trying to generate this sort of "clumpier" distributionis based on a paper called `Swarm Testing <http://www.cs.utah.edu/~regehr/papers/swarm12.pdf>`_, but with some extensions to the idea.
+The idea of trying to generate this sort of "clumpier" distribution is based on a paper called `Swarm Testing <http://www.cs.utah.edu/~regehr/papers/swarm12.pdf>`_, but with some extensions to the idea.
 The essential concept is that a distribution which is too flat is likely to spend too much time exploring uninteresting